-Professor Stephen Braga, Adjunct Professor Kevin L. Cope; 8 Credits
+Professor Stephen Braga; 8 Credits

-All students in the clinic are expected to attend a weekly class where key topics of appellate practice and procedure are taught, along with group discussion of issues relating to the cases then pending in the clinic generally.
-Student teams also engage in working supervision meetings with the clinic director specifically on preparation of the appeals they will be handling for the clinic’s clients.
-Finally, all students have the opportunity to participate in multiple moot courts designed to enhance their argument skills.
+Students are expected to attend a weekly class that covers key topics of appellate practice and procedure, and will participate in group discussion of issues relating to the cases pending in the clinic generally.
+Student teams also meet individually with the clinic director for guidance on preparing the appeals for which they are primarily responsible.
+Finally, all students will have the opportunity to participate in multiple moot courts designed to enhance their argument skills.

 Through this process, clinic students receive real, professional training in the arts of oral and written advocacy, as it is practiced in some of the highest courts in the nation.
 The clinic’s caseload is expected to include both civil and criminal cases, as well as cases involving government agencies.
 Occasionally, students will work on amicus briefs, petitions for rehearing and petitions for writs of certiorari.